Updated May 2017, and 45,000 kilometer further. Am I still happy with my gear?

 I have suffered a lot on my Brooks B17s (Ladies Standard Saddle).
 I have tried about 4 different saddles after the Brooks but they turned out even worse.
 I tried all combinations: synthetic padded short – synthetic unpadded short – cotton seamless short.
 Then a friend told me to move the saddle slightly more backwards, and after 2.5 years, that solved the problem!
 I was sitting on the metal bolts, while that’s not where the bum should be.
 Only now I am satisfied with the Brooks.
 I use olive oil now and then to smoothen it.

 Using a bicycle this strong and made of steel doesn’t mean its indestructible.
+The parts not Santos do break down!
 In my naivety I believed my precious bicycle would be never with a failure, ‘illness’ nor breakdown.
 How stupid to think that much used products don’t stop functioning, failing or breaking down.
 Of course they do!
 Get used to it!